 Although a wide variety of weather has greeted Fair-goers over the years, it's the late-summer heat waves that are perhaps most memorable.
 By far the highest temperature in the Fair's history was 104 degrees F, on September 10, 1931.
 In fact, the second-highest temperature ever recorded during the Fair was 99 F, notched the same year but two days earlier.
 Not surprisingly, the 1931 Fair is the current record-holder for high temperatures, averaging 92.6 F, which is 2.7 F higher than the runner-up (1922).
 It is worth noting that the 1931 Fair ran eight days, from September 5-12, whereas the Fair currently runs 12 days, making it less likely to sustain such high temperatures over that longer period.
 On the other hand, 1931's record is even more impressive considering that the entire Fair took place during September, when extremes of heat become increasing rare.

 Recent steamy State Fair conditions were experienced during 2013, which was the third warmest on record and also had a record six days with 90-degree high temperatures.
 2012 was quite warm as well, with an average daily maximum temperature of 87.1 degrees.
-The last six State Fairs, however (2014 through 2019), generally have lacked hot weather, with no 90-degree high temperatures recorded in any of those years.
+Nine consecutive State Fairs, however, from 2014 through 2022, generally lacked hot weather, with no 90-degree high temperatures recorded in any of those years.
 There wasn't even an 80 degree maximum temperature in 2019.

 The coolest Minnesota State Fair was during the six-day run of the Fair from September 5-10 1898 with an average maximum temperature of 64.2 degrees.
 The coldest maximum temperature for the Fair is 52 degrees on September 7, 1911, and the coldest minimum temperature is 33 degrees on September 13, 1890.
 The coolest Fair morning in recent years was a chilly 36 degrees on September 1, 1974.